aws-solutions-library-samples/guidance-for-implementing-the-google-privacy-sandbox-aggregation-service-on-aws/README.md

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of April 2024, the cost for running this Guidance with the default settings in the <Default AWS Region (Most likely will be US East (N. Virginia)) > is approximately xxx per month for processing ( 1 mil records each day )._
+As of May 2024, the cost for running this Guidance with the default settings in the <Default AWS Region (Most likely will be US East (N. Virginia)) > is approximately $2,599 per month for processing ( 30 million records each day )._

 ## Prerequisites